Unlike other security products you may have seen before, Signal Sciences’ customers actually use our product in blocking mode.

 First, blocking mode can be disabled via our API.
 Scan automation scripts can include a call to the API to disable blocking mode before scheduled scans start.

 Second, if scanner IP addresses are known then these IP addresses can be allowlisted by creating rules to allow them in the console.

-How do I configure the time to lift IP flag?
+How do I configure the time to lift IP address flag?

-By default a flagged IP will be removed from the flagged IP list in 24 hours.
+By default a flagged IP address will be removed from the flagged IP address list in 24 hours.
 This time period can be configured via our API by setting the

 blockDurationSeconds value when calling the update site by name endpoint.